WHAT DO I WEAR ON THE RIVER AND IN CAMP?

 - Tennis shoes to wear on the raft and when swimming.
 They’ll get wet, so don’t bring your best shoes.

 - Or river sandals* or equivalent only.
-NO flip flops, wet shoes or aqua shoes.
+NO flip flops, bare feet or crocs.

 - Swimsuit or shorts and T-shirt* to wear on the rafts.